 (7) Ensure information security policy requirements, audits, and forensic investigations are implemented across Centers and contracts.

 (8) Implement security policy best practices and guidance outlined by the National Institute of Standards and Technology (NIST) Special Publication (SP) 800 Series and Federal Information Processing Standards (FIPS).

 (9) Ensure all unclassified information systems operating within the NASA environment are operating under a valid authority to operate, and that all classified information systems operating within the NASA environment are operating under a valid System Security Authorization Agreement.

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This language applies to the Jet Propulsion Laboratory (JPL), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the contracts, grants, or agreements.
+This language applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center, other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the contracts, grants, or agreements.

 b.
 This NPD is applicable to all NASA users of IT (e.g., civil servants and contractors) when supporting Agency projects, programs, and missions.